dutu/bisq-watcher/README.md

 - `logFile`: The location of the Bisq log file.
 - `transports`: Array of logging transports.
 Available types are 'telegram', 'console', and 'file'.
-- `enabled`: Set this to `true` to enable a particular logging transport.

 For advanced configurations and all available options, please refer to the JSDoc comments within `app.config.sample.mjs`.